Hilary Calvert: Political career

+Parliamentary career, 2010–2011

 David Garrett resigned as an ACT list MP over a passport controversy on 17 September 2010.
 Garrett then resigned from Parliament on 23 September 2010 and Calvert was declared elected to the House of Representatives the next day.
 While an MP, she served on several committees and was the ACT Party Whip.

 Calvert did not appear on the party list released for the 2011 general election.

+Dunedin City Council, 2013–2016

 She challenged incumbent Dave Cull for the Dunedin mayoralty in the 2013 local body elections and also sought a seat on the Dunedin City Council.
 She contested these elections as an independent, unsure whether or not she was still a member of ACT.
 While Calvert had no previous local government experience, she finished second to Cull in the mayoral election and was elected to Council with the highest number of first-preference votes.

+Otago Regional Council, 2019–2022, 2025–present

-In the 2019 local elections, she won a seat on the Otago Regional Council.
+In the 2019 local elections, she won a seat on the Otago Regional Council (ORC).
+While Calvert did not run for re-election to the Otago Regional Council during the 2022 regional election, she contested the 2025 regional election as part of the fiscally conservative Vision Otago ticket.
+In mid-October 2025, Calvert and incumbent councillors Michael Laws and Gary Kelliher were elected to the ORC on the Vision Otago ticket.

+On 29 October 2025, Calvert was unanimously elected as chair of the Otago Regional Council.
+As chair of the ORC, Calvert implemented a new portfolio-based governance structure and assumed the strategy and customer portfolio alongside Laws.
+Calvert also voted in favour of including local Māori mana whenua in the ORC's decision-making process.